kubernetes/enhancements/keps/sig-scheduling/4247-queueinghint/README.md

 By freeing cached events as soon as possible, the impact on memory will be smaller.
 (although we cannot eliminate the memory usage increase completely.)

+#### Breaking change in `EventsToRegister` in `EnqueueExtension`

+It requires the action for the custom scheduler plugin developers.
+The `EventsToRegister` in `EnqueueExtension` changed the return value from `ClusterEvent` to `ClusterEventWithHint`. `ClusterEventWithHint` allows each plugin to filter out more useless events via the callback function named `QueueingHintFn`.

+For the ease of migration, nil `QueueingHintFn` is treated as always returning `Queue`.
+So, if they want to just keep the existing behavior, they only have to change `ClusterEvent` to `ClusterEventWithHint` and register no `QueueingHintFn`.

 ## Design Details